set5think/heroku-db-url-parser/README.md

 # Heroku Plugin for convenient format conversion of database urls

 Extends `heroku pg` command-line to parse database urls to other file formats.
-It also supports Heroku's change in their >=3.0.0 client update of removing the `heroku pg` series of commands, and moving all database-related functionality to `heroku pg`.
-So for versions >=3.0.0, all the below is `heroku pg` instead of `heroku pg`
+By default, it will parse the value of DATABASE\_URL from the output of `heroku config`.

 This extension aids in the situation where you need to convert your database url to another format.
 For example, if you want to create an alias to a psql connection in your .bash\_login, it gets annoying to copy and paste it and then move things around, or if you want to add this database url to your .pgpass file, which is a different format than psql.

 ## Installation